Mark McCullough: Legislation

 McCullough has actively pushed for legislation to streamline state services directed at preserving Oklahoma's families and lowering the cost of family fragmentation to the state.
 In addition, McCullough has authored several measures targeted towards reforming Oklahoma's Workers' Compensation System.
 In an effort to reduce legal costs and provide greater government transparency, the Sapulpa attorney has also put forth numerous proposals aimed at reforming the way the state handles legal services, particularly the hiring of outside attorneys.
 McCullough has also authored several bills focused on recycling and waste management.
 In 2010, the Republican introduced 22 bills and resolutions, but none became law.
 McCullough said, "We set this up to be intentionally difficult."
 In 2012, Rep. McCullough proposed filing legislation that would allow CLEET-certified teachers and principals to carry firearms.

 Personal life

-McCullough is married to his wife Charlotte, and they have two children: Everett and Clayton.
+McCullough has a wife named Charlotte, and they have two children: Everett and Clayton.
 The McCulloughs are active members of Sapulpa First Baptist Church.
 McCullough is also a member of the Oklahoma Bar Association, Sapulpa Kiwanis, Creek County Bar Association, and the Sapulpa Parenting Education Program.